-- 20+ years of experience in international and local banking sector. - Previously Deputy CEO of Gulf Bank in charge of Wholesale Banking and Investments. - Previously worked at NBK heading the Domestic Corporate Banking Group and National Citi Bank in Ohio focusing on structured finance and investment banking. - Holds BSC in Civil Engineering & MBA from Case Western Reserves University, Ohio, USA.
+- 20+ years of experience in international and local banking sector. - Previously Deputy CEO of Gulf Bank in charge of Wholesale Banking and Investments. - Previously worked at NBK heading the Domestic Corporate Banking Group, and National Citi Bank in Ohio focusing on structured finance and corporate banking. - Holds BSC in Civil Engineering from Cleveland State University & MBA from Case Western Reserves University, Ohio, USA.